 Our raw material supply chains operate across a number of different countries.
 We have approximately 120 direct suppliers across all our raw material and other operational procurement.
-We recognise that many of our suppliers have suppliers, both material and labour.
-Our work has continued to focus on our direct suppliers over the last one person depriving another person of their liberty, in order to exploit them for personal or commercial gain.
+We recognise that many of our suppliers of both material and labour.
+Our work has continued to focus on our direct suppliers over the last 12 months.

 Modern slavery is an umbrella term used to describe offences of human trafficking, slavery, forced labour and domestic servitude.
-It also covers slavery-like practices such
+It also covers slavery-like practices such as debt bondage, sale or exploitation of children and forced or servile marriage.